Ataşehir: Education

 Yeditepe University, one of the largest private universities in Turkey, is located in Ataşehir.

+Fenerbahçe University is also located in Ataşehir.

 Libraries

-Ahmet Telli Çocuk ve Halk Kütüphanesi is a public library in the district.
+Ahmet Telli Çocuk ve Halk Kütüphanesi and Atatürk Kütüphanesi are the public libraries in the district.

 Climate

 The district of Ataşehir has a Mediterranean climate (Csa/Cs) according to both Köppen and Trewartha climate classifications, with cool winters and warm to hot summers.

 It is in USDA hardiness zone 9a and AHS heat zone 3.